khalid-naami/khalid-naami.github.io/blog/2026-04-17-iron-condor-strategy-delta-neutrality.md

 ## Strategic Implementation and Dealer Flow

 Deploying an Iron Condor blindly based on technical chart patterns is a recipe for disaster.
-A true strategic analyst implements the Condor by analyzing institutional Option Dealer flows—specifically **Gamma Exposure (GEX)**.
+A true strategic analyst implements the Condor by analyzing institutional Option Dealer flows—specifically **<a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">Gamma Exposure</a> (<a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">GEX</a>)**.

 ### The Positive Gamma Synergy